rbnali/easy-amazon-api/README.md

 # Requirements

-You can install all the necesssary requirements with the following command:
+Please install all the necesssary requirements with the following command:

 ```
 pip install -r requirements.txt